IanS71/osticket-prereqs/README.md

 </p>
 <h2>osTicket installation</h2>
 <p>
 I will download and install the osTicket Zip file.
-Extract and copy the upload folder into the c:\inetpub\wwwroot and rename it to "osTicket"
+Extract and copy the upload folder into the c:\inetpub\wwwroot and rename it to "osTicket".
 </p>
 <br />